Phentermine: America’s Favorite Weight Loss Prescription

 Dosage

-Phentermine is available in doses ranging from 8 mg to 37.5 mg in most countries.
-In Australia and South Africa, it’s also possible to purchase Duromine, which comes in a maximum dose of 40 mg [7].
+In most countries, phentermine is available in doses ranging from 8 mg to 37.5 mg.
+In Australia and South Africa, Duromine, which has a maximum dose of 40 mg, is also available [7].

 How to Take Phentermine

-Most patients take this medication once a day in the morning, either on 30 minutes before breakfast or 1-2 hours after.
-However, depending on the dose of the pills, phentermine my be taken up to three times per day.
+Most patients take this medication once a day in the morning, either 30 minutes before breakfast or 1-2 hours after.
+However, depending on the dose of the pills, phentermine may be taken up to three times per day.

 In any case, patients should never exceed the maximum dosage is 37.5mg per day of phentermine hydrochloride (Adipex-P) or 40mg per day of phentermine resin (Duromine).
 Taking too much of this medication is dangerous and will not improve effectiveness [3].